Trepan-Debuggers/python2-trepan/README.rst

 Debugger Macros via Python Lambda expressions
 ---------------------------------------------

-Starting with version 0.2.3 there are debugger macros.
+Starting with release 0.2.3, there are debugger macros.
 In *gdb*, there is a *macro* debugger command to extend debugger commands.

 However Python has its own rich programming language so it seems silly to recreate the macro language that is in *gdb*.
 Simpler and more powerful is just to use Python here.
 A debugger macro here is just a lambda expression which returns a string or a list of strings.
 Each string returned should be a debugger command.